TurboCoder13/py-lintro/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask a question about Lintro
-title: '[QUESTION] '
+title: '[question] '
 labels: ['question', 'needs-triage']
 assignees: ''
 ---

 ## Question

-A clear and concise description of your question about Lintro.
+What would you like to know?

 ## Context

-Provide some context about what you're trying to accomplish:

-- What are you working on?
-- What specific problem are you trying to solve?
-- What have you tried so far?
+What are you trying to accomplish?
+What have you tried?

 ## Environment Information

-### System Information
+### System

-- **OS**: [e.g., macOS 14.0, Ubuntu 22.04, Windows 11]
-- **Python Version**: [e.g., 3.13.5]
-- **Lintro Version**: [e.g., 0.1.0]
+- OS:
+- Python:
+- Lintro:

 ### Installation Method